 Why do doors stick?
 Doors often stick for the same reasons that windows do.
 In many cases, humidity or wood that’s warping is often the problem.
 Start with the simplest solutions.
 Replace the hinges or hardware.
 Sand some of the width or height.
 But if the problem doesn’t go away even after doing that, you may be looking at a foundation problem.

 Other causes of stuck doors and windows include:

-- The roots may absorb water in the soil around the foundation causing it to dry out and shrink.
+- Tree roots may absorb water in the soil around the foundation causing it to dry out and sink.
 This is especially common in dry periods.

 - Poorly compacted soil.